Variational Umbrella Seeding for Calculating Nucleation Barriers: Seeding and Umbrella Sampling

 Before explaining our new method, we will first review two well-established popular methods for calculating nucleation barriers: Seeding\cite{espinosa_seeding_2016} and Umbrella Sampling.\cite{auer_prediction_2001} In \Cref{fig:method}, we show schematic representations of Seeding and Umbrella Sampling.

 In the seeding approach, the initial configuration consists of a nucleus - the `seed' - which is embedded within the metastable parent phase.
 Subsequently, simulations are performed to determine whether this seed grows or shrinks.
 By varying the temperature or the pressure, seeding identifies the conditions under which the seed grows and shrinks with equal probability.
 This seed defines the critical nucleus under these conditions.
 Using the CNT approximation, \Cref{eq:cnt-n}, we can calculate the height of the nucleation barrier $\Delta G^c_{\mathrm{CNT}} = n_c |\Delta \mu|/2$.
-This approximation has been shown to give accurate results for condensation, freezing, and melting of various systems such as Lennard-Jones, hard spheres, water, and NaCl.\cite{espinosa_seeding_2016,fiorucci_effect_2020,dasgupta2020tuning,coli2021artificial,gispen2024finding,montero_de_hijes_thermodynamics_2022,gispen2023crystal,gispen2022kinetic,sadigh2021metastable} Moreover, by relying on CNT, seeding requires only one piece of information from simulation: the critical nucleus size.
-This fact makes it very efficient and is the main advantage of seeding.
+This approximation has been \replace{shown to give accurate}{demonstrated to yield results for the nucleation barrier and nucleation rate that are consistent with more rigorous methods such as forward flux sampling and Umbrella Sampling, and even with completely unbiased `brute-force' simulations} for condensation, freezing, and melting of various systems such as Lennard-Jones, hard spheres, water, and NaCl.\cite{espinosa_seeding_2016,fiorucci_effect_2020,dasgupta2020tuning,coli2021artificial,gispen2024finding,montero_de_hijes_thermodynamics_2022,gispen2023crystal,gispen2022kinetic,sadigh2021metastable} \replace{}{With a reasonable choice of order parameter, the typical error of seeding is around 3-5 orders of magnitude in the nucleation rate. } Moreover, by relying on CNT, seeding requires only one piece of information from simulation: the critical nucleus size.
+This fact makes \replace{it very efficient and}{ Seeding very efficient since it can provide reasonably accurate estimates of the nucleation rate for wide ranges of conditions while being simple to implement and computationally inexpensive.}

-However, the CNT approximation, \Cref{eq:cnt-n}, depends on the criterion chosen to measure the nucleus size.
+\replace{}{Seeding efficiently identifies a nucleus that grows or shrinks with equal probability, unequivocally establishing its critical nature.} However, the CNT approximation, \Cref{eq:cnt-n}, depends on the criterion \replace{chosen}{selected} to measure the \replace{nucleus size}{size of this critical nucleus}.
 In \Cref{fig:method}, the two red dots represent the \emph{same} critical nucleus measured with two different criteria.
 A looser criterion will classify more particles as part of the nucleus.
 This is visualized by the light red layer of particles on the surface of the nucleus.
 Consequently, employing a looser criterion, results in a larger critical nucleus size, and therefore a higher barrier height.
 In summary, using two different criteria will yield estimates of different critical nucleus sizes, and as a result different barrier heights.